MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/user-account-control/how-user-account-control-works.md

 The credential prompt is presented when a standard user attempts to perform a task that requires a user's administrative access token.
 Administrators can also be required to provide their credentials by setting the **User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode** policy setting value to **Prompt for credentials**.

-The following is an example of the UAC credential prompt.

 :::image type="content" source="images/uaccredentialprompt.png" alt-text="UAC credential prompt.":::

 ### The consent prompt

 The consent prompt is presented when a user attempts to perform a task that requires a user's administrative access token.
-The following is an example of the UAC consent prompt.

   :::image type="content" source="images/uacconsentpromptadmin.png" alt-text="UAC consent prompt.":::